Haroon Bilour

-Biography
+Early life and education

+Haroon Ahmed Bilour was born in 1971 or 1972 as the son of politician Bashir Ahmed Bilour.

+He had two brothers.
+His brother Usman died of a cardiac arrest in December 2014.

+Career

 Bilour was a barrister, and he joined politics following the footsteps of his father Bashir Ahmed Bilour.
 Haroon Bilour and his father were both candidates for the PK-78 constituency for the Khyber Pakhtunkhwa Assembly.

 Bilour and his brother Usman Bashir Bilour contested assembly elections in 2002 and 2008 and lost.
 Haroon Bilour was once elected as Nazim of Town-1 Peshawar.

 In 2007, Bilour, his brother, his father and his uncle were nominated in a case involving the killing of two members of an adversary family.
 Hostilities emerged between the families back in 1997, when the only son of Bilour's uncle was shot dead at a polling station during by-election on a National Assembly seat.
 In 2011, a group of elders brought an end to the family dispute at the advice of then-President Asif Ali Zardari.

 On 11 October 2013, the Peshawar High Court confirmed pre-arrest bail for Bilour and his uncle Ghulam Ahmad Bilour, a Member of the National Assembly, who were earlier accused of vandalising a women's polling station during the 22 August by-elections in NA-1.

 In 2016, Bilour's security guards allegedly assaulted a Pakistan Tehreek-e-Insaf (PTI) worker.
 Bilour also had a case registered against the PTI worker, claiming that the PTI worker had aimed a gun at him before Bilour's security guards protected him.

 In June 2018, Bilour opposed the Town-1 Peshawar administration's ban on the display of election posters and banners on historic gates of the city, on the conserved city wall and on the Gorkhatri Archaeological Complex.
 He argued the code of conduct about the display of flags and banners was the jurisdiction of the Election Commission of Pakistan.

-Personal life

-Haroon Bilour's brother Usman did not participate in politics and died of a cardiac arrest in December 2014.

-Bilour's wife is daughter of former minister of Sindh, Irfanullah Khan Marwat, and grand daughter of former President of Pakistan, late Ghulam Ishaq Khan.

-Haroon Bilour's son Danyal was 21 at the time of Haroon's death.